 Reviewing the Celtics championship run, we see that there were four times during this window that they lost the first game of a playoff series that they went on to win.
 What if those series had been 'single elimination' instead of a series?
 Then the Celtics have just seven titles in 13 years in a (usually) 10 team league.
-Some might argue that the Celtics would not have lost those 'game ones' if they know they were elimination games, perhaps by playing starters more minutes, but the historical record does not suggest the Celtics ever changed strategy or were resting a regular in those games that were well before the era of load management.

 Model 2: We penalize the Celtics for losing the first game of a series.
-Now the probability the Celtics win at least 7 of 13 in a ten-team league is 9.95 \ 10-5.
+Now the probability the Celtics win at least 7 of 13 in a ten-team league is $9.95 10^{-5}$ .
 That's the same order of magnitude as the Patriots, but not quite as unlikely!